heinwessels/Factorio-HallOfFame/HallOfFame_1.0.0/modpage.md

 - [Kfitik: ≈12 kSPM Vanilla-ish](https://www.reddit.com/r/factorio/comments/jcbsxs/177gw_of_solar/).
 Built in Factorio 1.0, but ran at 7 UPS.

 ### Expanding the Hall of Fame
 The current Hall of Fame list is not complete, and there are still a lot of amazing bases that could be added.
-I have a few in mind that will added soon.
-If you have have any suggestions to new additions into the Hall of Fame, please mention it in the discussion.
+I have a few in mind that will be added soon.
+If you have any suggestions to new additions into the Hall of Fame, please mention it in the discussion.

+### Disclaimer
+I did not build any of the bases showcased.
+I'm simply compiling a list of  memorable bases that other people built which are typically published on Reddit.
+If you do not like your base being showcased please let me know :)